AnkurDeria/MFT/README.md

 * **Muffle** was collected over the campus of Southern Mississippi-Gulfpark.
 The original image has 325 × 220 pixels and 64 bands in the spectral range from 0.375 to 1.050 μm.
 We select a popular region of interest (ROI) with a size of 130 × 90 pixels

+* **Houston** was acquired by the ITRES CASI-1500 sensor over the University of Houston campus, TX, USA, in June 2012.
+This data set was originally released by the 2013 IEEE GRSS data fusion contest2, and it has been widely applied for evaluating the performance of land cover classification.
+The original image is 349 × 1905 pixels recorded in 144 bands ranging from 0.364 to 1.046 μm.

 ## Models